scarabx/lorien-legacies-1.20.1/README.md

   when it is raining and only conjure clear weather when it is thundering.
 For this to work the pressing order should be Rain, Thunder and Clear.
 Weather control options can be found on page 4, titled Utility, in the radial menu.
 Strike your foes with lightning, activated via the radial menu (page 1, titled Combat) and triggered by left-clicking while looking at target. **Can't be used at the same time as other left-click abilities, when activating Lightning Strike, other left-click abilities are automatically removed.**

+- **Submari:**
+  Underwater breathing, activated when submerged in water.

+- **Telekinesis:**
+  Includes abilities, Push, Pull and Move.
+Push and Pull are activated via the radial menu and triggered by right-clicking while looking at target. **Can't be used at the same time, Push and Pull automatically remove each other.** Move is activated via the radial menu and used by looking at target and target will follow your look direction.
+  Telekinesis abilities is located on page 1, titled Combat, in the radial menu.

 ### Inhibitors:

 Inhibitor arrow effects target player with Active Legacy Inhibition effect, which lasts for 5 seconds, disables Legacies' abilities and effects the player with nausea, slowness and weakness.
 Based on shock collar crossbows from the second Lorien Legacies book series, Lorien Legacies Reborn.